Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Understanding disaggregated evaluations of algorithmic fairness

 \subsection{Controlled evaluation}

 The observation that performance differences across subgroups may be attributed to specific distributional differences across subgroups suggests that evaluations that control for this source of confounding may be constructed through balancing of the confounding variable $V$ in comparisons of model performance across subgroups or between subgroups and the overall population.
-Our approach is to map the population distribution $P(V)$ to the subgroup distribution $P(V \mid A=a)$ for each subgroup.
-We then compare performance in each of the mapped distributions to the corresponding subgroup performance.
+Here, we present an approach to doing so, building off of \citet{cai2023diagnosing}, and discuss the interpretation of such evaluations for algorithmic fairness.
+Note that such evaluations do not require an assumption of Bayes-optimality, even if the interpretation can depend on whether the model is optimal.
+In Supplementary Table \ref{tab:implications_table}, we detail the set of implications and conclusions that can be drawn from controlled evaluations in a setting where the causal graph is unknown under various assumptions (\textit{i.e.}, the choice of control and covariate variable sets and whether the model is Bayes-optimal).